 We only accept pitches for articles in English that have not been previously published in print or online.
 While we make every effort to get back to writers about their pitches, if you don’t hear from us within 5–8 weeks, please assume that we have not accepted your work.

 Please note that pitches are not submissions.
-If you have completed work on hand that is not time-sensitive, please submit your work via the appropriate Submittable form during our reading period, which is open from September 27 to October 11.
+If you have completed work on hand that is not time-sensitive, please submit your work via the appropriate Submittable form during our reading period, which is open in September each year.

 Editorial Process and Rates